-- Choose an activity where there’s less chance to drink – the cinema for example; a game of pool; an afternoon coffee and cake; a walk, a spa day, a round of golf or any activity or sports.
-It might work out less expensive!
+Pick something that doesn’t typically involve alcohol like a movie night over Zoom, an afternoon coffee and cake; a walk, a round of golf or any activity or sports.
+It might even work out as less expensive!

-- Set up a WhatsApp or other digital group to keep each other going.
-You could taste test alcohol free wine and beer and post your reviews – good and bad!
-Or share your frustrations when you fancy an extra glass of wine, but would be better off with a cup of tea instead.
+Set up a WhatsApp or other digital group to keep each other going.
+You could taste test alcohol-free wine and beer and post your reviews – good and bad!
+Or share your frustrations when you fancy an extra glass of wine but have stuck with a cup of tea instead.

 Stand Your Ground

 At first your friends might try and persuade you to keep drinking but if you explain that you’re not drinking as much, and stand your ground, your friends will learn to respect your choice.

 Tell Them Why

 Tell your friends why you’re not drinking – you could say that you’re cutting down for your health, your job or because you’re trying to save money.

 Buy Alcohol Free Alternatives